ikko/sym/docs/README.md

 ## **A Framework for Symbolic Data Manipulation**

-> `symb.py` — A Lazy, Graph-Oriented, Immutable Symbol System Concept for Domain-Specific Abstraction
+> `symbol.py` — A Lazy, Graph-Oriented, Immutable Symbol System Concept for Domain-Specific Abstraction

 _Inspired by Ruby's [symbol](https://ruby-doc.org/core-2.5.3/Symbol.html)._

 ## What is Symbol?

 **Symbol** is a namespace DSL.
-It is a Python framework for creating, manipulating, and analyzing complex, graph-based data structures.
+It is a **Python Framework** for creating, manipulating, and analyzing complex, graph-based data structures.
 It provides a versatile `Symbol` object that serves as a node in a dynamic, directed acyclic graph (DAG).
 The framework is designed to be lean, modular, and extensible, making it suitable for a wide range of applications, from data science and AI to domain-specific modeling.

 ## Core Concepts